-This Northern Michigan recipe is reason enough to take the kids to the nearest u-pick farm for some good old fashioned fruit-picking fun.
-Kids can have a blast making farm-fresh popsicles throughout the season with a variety of seasonal fruits like strawberries, peaches, apricots, raspberries, and blueberries.
-This handful of nutritious ingredients poured into popsicle molds—as simple as paper cups with popsicle sticks—will fuel the kids with the kind of energy that doesn’t melt down.
+This Northern Michigan recipe is reason enough to take the kids to the nearest U-Pick farm for some good old fashioned fruit-picking fun.
+Kids will have a blast making farm-fresh popsicles throughout the summer season with a variety of fruits like strawberries, peaches, apricots, raspberries, and blueberries.
+This handful of nutritious ingredients poured into popsicle molds—as simple as paper cups with popsicle sticks—will fuel kids with the kind of energy that doesn’t melt down.
 So let’s get started!

 #3.
 Once you’ve returned home with your fresh fruit, gather your ingredients and popsicle molds.
 Here is what you’ll need to make six, 6-ounce popsicles: